LeppekM/student-check-in/README.md

 ## Priority List ##
 * allow smarter clear history
   * Potentially allow adjustable dates for this
-* Double check leading 00s allowed in table searches / improve searches with space delim
+* improve searches with space delim
 * QA test table functionality
 * Testing suite
 * Scan all of part type in inventory